1831 - Founded as a Higher Vocational School

 In the 19th century, engineering mechanics had been developed from structural and machine dynamics and analytical mechanics and was assigned to the Faculty of General Sciences.
 In 1900, this field was divided into two chairs, Faculty of Civil Engineering and Faculty of Mechanical Engineering.

-1922 - Establishment of a Mechanical Engineering Department in the Faculty of Mechanical Engineering
+1922 - Founding of a mechanical engineering department in the Faculty of Mechanical Engineering

 In 1922, a Department of Mechanical Engineering was founded within the Faculty of Mechanical Engineering.
 It comprised several departments, including technical thermodynamics, combustion engines and refrigeration machines, technical mechanics and aerodynamics, strength of materials and machine elements.
 Hydroelectric machines were headed by Oesterlen from 1913, while steam engines were headed by K. Röder from 1926.
 Other areas included hoisting machines, hoists and pumps, railroad machines and railroad operation as well as mechanical technology, metallography and fiber technology.
 Agricultural machinery and the areas of machine tools, manufacturing and business organization rounded off the extensive range of products.